 A permanent oxbow lagoon next to camp attracts wildlife from far and wide, especially during the dry winter months.
 A wildlife hide overlooks the resident hippo pod and offers excellent sightings of the lagoon's frequent wildlife visitors, ranging from thirsty lions to large herds of elephants.

-The Luwi area is famous for its lions and wild dogs and the thrill of tracking them on foot is an experience not to be missed.
-Combine walks with game drives and explorations upriver to find the elusive Roan antelope or reedbuck, eland and hartebeest.
-Watch the sunset over a landscape unchanged for thousands of years.
+The Luwi surroundings are famous for lions and wild dogs.
+The thrill of tracking them on a walking safari is an experience not to be missed - truly exploring in the footsteps of Norman Carr.
+Combine walks with game drives and explorations upriver to find the elusive roan antelope, reedbuck, eland and hartebeest.